 Delivery trading means when you take delivery of the stock that you bought for selling later.
 Once the trading day is over, that stock is marked to be delivered to your demat account.

-As this trading involves delivery of shares to your demat account, it is called as delivery trade.
-For such trades, if the stocks purchased are in equity segment, then money equal to the total value of transaction is deducted from your account.
+As this trading involves the delivery of shares to your Demat account, it is called a delivery trade.
+For such trades, if the stocks purchased are in the equity segment, then money equal to the total value of the transaction is deducted from your account.

 If it is futures & options trade, then Margin equal to span margin is blocked in your trading account.
 And then on daily closing price basis, MTM is added or deducted from your trading account.